-A course covering the principles and practice of drainage and irrigation; laying out drainage for farm lands, golf courses, gardens, and roads; a study of irrigation systems for humid climates; pumping plants for drainage, irrigation, and water supply.
-One two-day excursion to drainage projects near Ithaca is taken sometime in May, Laboratory fee, \$1.
+A course covering the principles and practice of drainage and irrigation; laving out drainage for farm lands, golf courses, gardens, and roads; a study of irrigation systems for humid climates; pumping plants for drainage, irrigation, and water supply.
+One two-day excursion to drainage projects near Ithaca is taken sometime in May.
+Laboratory fee, \$1.

 31. Farm Structures.
 First term.
 Credit three hours.
 Lectures, M W F 8.
+Fernow

-Fernow 122.
-Extension Professor GOODMAN.
+122. Extension Professor GOODMAN.

-A study of the plan and structure of the buildings suited to various types of farming, with emphasis on construction, remodeling, insulation, and ventilation.
+A study of the plan and structure of the buildings suited to various types of farming, with emphasis on the construction, remodeling, insulation, and venti-lation of dairy, horse, poultry, sheep, swine, and general-purpose buildings.
 Materials fee, \$1.

 40. Farm Shop Work.
 First or second term.
 Credit two hours a term.
-Section 1, T Th 1.40-4; section 2, M F 1.40-4.
+Section I, T Th 1.40-4; section 2, M F 1.40-4.
 Agricultural Engineering Laboratories.
-Professor ROEHL.